China says trade envoys preparing to go to Washington

 That has disrupted trade in goods from soybeans to medical equipment.

 Trump turned up the heat Sunday by saying he would raise import taxes on $200 billion in Chinese products to 25% from 10% as of Friday.
-Washington already is charging 25% duty on another $50 billion of Chinese imports.
+Washington already is charging 25% duty on another $50 billion of Chinese imports, while Beijing has imposed penalties on $110 billion of American goods.

+President Donald Trump continued his pressure on China Monday morning, tweeting: "The United States has been losing, for many years, 600 to 800 Billion Dollars a year on Trade.
+With China we lose 500 Billion Dollars.
+Sorry, we're not going to be doing that anymore!"

+During Asian trading, China's main stock index plunged 5.6 percent and Hong Kong lost 2.9 percent, while Japanese markets were closed for a holiday.

 Trump pushed back deadlines in January and March to raise tariffs in a bid to buy more time for negotiations.
 But on Sunday, Trump said on Twitter a deal with Beijing was coming "too slowly, as they attempt to renegotiate.
 No!"